Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects

 In psychology perspective, personality are often assessed through standardized questionnaires.
 Users indicate their level of agreement with each item, and a final score is computed \citep{john1991big, pittenger1993utility}.
 According to \citet{wang2024incharacter}, there are three main approaches for obtaining the personality of RPAs: (1) \textbf{Self-report}, where the RPA is prompted with the scale items and possible responses, selecting an option directly to produce a score; (2) \textbf{Interview-based}, which reformulates scale items into open-ended questions, allowing the RPA to respond freely, after which an evaluator LLM assigns personality scores based on the responses; (3) \textbf{Crowdsourced data}, which retrieves personality from the PDB website based on crowd-sourced votes for the target character.

 Prior research has explored methods for inferring personality in RPAs \citep{wang2024incharacter, serapio2023personality}.
 However, relatively little work has examined whether incorporating personality information can improve role-playing performance.
 A few recent studies \citep{tu2023characterchat, huang2024orca} touch on personality-enhanced role-playing, but their objectives differ from ours.
-Specifically, \citet{tu2023characterchat} focus on increasing the diversity of LLM-generated characters through personality information, whereas \citet{huang2024orca} infer user personality from social media posts, which has relatively low alignment with personality results directly derived from standardized assessment.
+Specifically, \citet{tu2023characterchat} focused on increasing the diversity of LLM-generated characters through personality information, whereas \citet{huang2024orca} inferred user personality from social media posts, which has relatively low alignment with personality results directly derived from standardized assessment.
 Moreover, leveraging the personality information of fictional characters to improve role-playing fidelity has not yet been systematically studied.

-In this work, we address this gap by comparing three personality acquisition methods.
-We incorporate personality information from each source into RPAs and evaluate which approach most effectively enhances performance.
-In particular, we systematically compare self-generated and human-annotated personality information across multiple models and benchmark datasets.
+In this work, we address this gap by investigating whether personality information derived from these various acquisition methods consistently improves role-playing performance.
+We focus on evaluating the comparability between model-generated personalities (Self-report and Interview-based) and human-annotated data (PDB).
+By incorporating each source into RPAs, we systematically analyze whether self-generated personality information can serve as a reliable alternative to human annotations across multiple models and benchmarks.